OceanGNS/PGPT/readME.md

 ## How it works

-Modify and copy the attached example `*deployment_info*.txt` and `process_deployment*.sh` scripts for either realtime or delayed mode processing.
+Modify and copy the attached data example `*deployment_info*.yml` and `process_deployment*.sh` scripts for either realtime or delayed mode processing.
-Be sure to update the metadata form in the `*.txt` file so that the toolbox uses the right information for metadata association.
+Be sure to update the metadata form in the `*.yml` file so that the toolbox uses the right information for metadata association.

 Upload glider data to the glider_data directory, using the example format or change the paths to point to the glider data location.

 ## Sharing results

-Once the toolbox runs or if it runs every day for realtime data, the user can set a shell script to ndownload new data (for example from SFMC) and upload the data to an FTP server or a GDAC.
+Once the toolbox runs or if it runs every day for realtime data, the user can set a shell script to download new data (for example from SFMC) and upload the data to an FTP server or a GDAC.

-## OLD INFOS

-for the metadata included in each file I attached a trajectory file and a profile file.

-- `ru32_2017_172_3_0_sf_dbd.nc`
-- `crate_20200213T090614Z_dbd.nc`

-For the naming convention we will replicate these files.
-For fields like the type of ctd installed and things like that we will need to have a small internal glider database to automatically assosciate the wmo id with the right glider.

 ## MAC USERS